2025 Classes

 Architectural Carving Izo is an Award winning European trained Master Carver.
 His carving speciality is the restoration and duplication of alters, statues, antique furniture and architectural detail.
 Designs will be set up in the blank by Izo.
 Tools required are: gouges, mallet and at least two or four clamps for holding the blank.
 Izo will have some tools for loan and to sell.
 You will be proud of your carving and walk away with knowledge from the Master.
 Izo will call each student to verify project blank choice.
 Blanks could be in butternut, basswood or black walnut.
 Blanks range in price from $60-$350.

-Pat Moore-Carve and Paint a Santa
+Pat Moore-Carve and Paint a Santa with Cardinal

 Pat Moore will teach carving and painting Woodland Santa.
 Pat will help students carve and paint a Unique Santa from a roughout.
 The first 3 days will be devoted to carving the Santa.
 Thursday final preparation for sealing your carving and prep for painting finishing on Friday.
 Bring your favorite Hand tools ('No Power" & No Sandpaper").
 Sharp tools.
 A carving Safety Glove and Light if wanted Pat will supply Paints & Brushes for Students to use.
 (You may bring your own favorite paint brushes if desired).
 Roughout & materials cost TBD If you have any questions you can contact her at (800-825-2657) or email her info@roughouts.com